Brille24/SyliusTierpricePlugin/README.md

 ```

 ### Integration
+> This bundle uses XML mappings, if you are using [attributes](https://www.doctrine-project.org/projects/doctrine-orm/en/2.17/reference/attributes-reference.html) for mappings these classes don't work.

 * This bundle decorates the `sylius.calculator.product_variant_price` service.
 If you wish to change that, you could register a [compiler pass](https://symfony.com/doc/current/service_container/compiler_passes.html).
 * This bundle decorates the `sylius.order_processing.order_prices_recalculator` service.
 If you wish to use your own order processor or change its priority, you could register a [compiler pass](https://symfony.com/doc/current/service_container/compiler_passes.html).